weholt/django-sveve/README.md

 ## The state of this MVP ([Minimum viable product](https://en.wikipedia.org/wiki/Minimum_viable_product))

- * It can send SMS to multiple recipients
+ * It can send SMS to multiple recipients.
- * You can defined groups of contacts
+ * You can define groups of contacts and send a SMS to several groups at a time.
- * Contacts can be imported from a spreadsheet/Excel/CSV file
+ * Contacts can be imported from a spreadsheet/Excel/CSV file.
- * Contacts can be imported/exported by implementing a Contact Provider (documentation of that feature is coming soon)
+ * Contacts can be imported/exported by implementing a Contact Provider (documentation of that feature is coming soon).

 ## Installation